mdbergmann/knx-conn/README.md

 ### Cleaning up

-Disconnect and stop everything is done with:
+Disconnect and stop everything and clean up resources is done with:

 ```
 (knx-conn-destroy)